State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: interpret safety rules and policies; establish and maintain a safe and healthful working environment within the assigned institution; maintain effective working relationships with officials, employees and the public; analyze and resolve a variety of safety and health problems; speak and write clearly.
+Ability to: interpret safety rules and policies; establish and maintain a safe and healthful working environment within the assigned institution; maintain effective working relationships with officials, employees and the public; analyze and resolve a variety of safety and health problems; communicate clearly; explain technical procedures and findings; establish and maintain effective working; use industrial hygiene sampling equipment such as gas and vapor detectors, noise dosimeters and direct reading instruments; write clear, concise reports.

 Legal Requirement(s)